 - After implementing Category Plans, the Grocery store now monitors the profitability of all canned soups, for example, as one unit, rather than considering each brand on its own.

-- The 8 step Category process requires regular review and changes, where necessary, to maintain relevance in a changing business environment.
-Category dynamics change and strategies and tactics need to be versatile to maintain competitiveness.
-Hence this critical stage of reflection and review of assumptions.
+The 8 step Category process requires regular review and changes, where necessary, to maintain relevance in a changing business environment.
+Furthermore, Category dynamics change and strategies and tactics need to be versatile to maintain competitiveness.
+Consequently, this is a critical stage of reflection and analysis of previous assumptions.

-- Cost reductions in supply chain, out of stocks and wastage, for example.
+- Cost reductions through supply chain management, for example, out of stocks and wastage.

-- Improved Consumer satisfaction, in terms of, say, availability and ease of navigating the store.
+- Improved Consumer satisfaction, in terms of, say, availability and ease of store navigation.